vibqetowi/2025-KPMG-Data-Challenge/README.md

 ## Implementation Notes

-For production deployment within KPMG, the following implementation steps are essential:
+For production deployment within KPMG, we recommend the following implementation steps based on our experience with similar technical systems in engineering and project environments:

 1. **Salesforce System Integration**: Establish robust integration with KPMG's existing Salesforce system using API connectors to ensure seamless data flow and system interoperability.
 2. **Database Schema Deployment**: Implement the defined database schema within KPMG's Azure SQL or MS SQL Server environment to establish the necessary data infrastructure.